abajwa-hw/security-workshops/Security-workshop-HDP 2_2-openLDAP.md

 #### Part 3: Perimeter Security
 Enable Knox to work with kerberos enabled cluster to enable perimeter security on HDP 2.2 using steps [here](https://github.com/abajwa-hw/security-workshops/blob/master/Setup-knox-21.md)

+#### Other resources
+For resources on topics such as the below, refer to [here](https://github.com/abajwa-hw/security-workshops/blob/master/Other-resources.md)
+  - Volume encryption
+  - Audit logs in HDFS
+  - Wire encryption